ankesreich/eInkDisplayDriver/README.txt

 One raspberry pi controls two e-ink displays at the same time:
 (It is also possible just to control one display)
-With this program it is possible to show the bitmaps specified in the property file.
+With this program it is possible to show the bitmaps specified in the property file on the display(s).
 The bitmaps have to have indexed colors 1-bit black and white.

 ## Hardware